Optimize Your Health

 - Help prevent cardiovascular disease.

-Leave time in your busy schedule to follow a walking program that will work for you.
+Create your own walking schedule that will work for you.
 Be sure to do the following:

 - Talk to your health care provider before you start your walking program.